 This will end up creating a lot of bubbles in the dough.
 It is important that you add a minimal amount of water and then add water slowly until a dough is formed.
 This gives the samosas a much smoother and crispier crust.

 Alternatively, you can bake these potato samosas.
 I have baked them before, and it is possible but deep frying the samosas tastes much better.
 However, if you are looking for a healthier alternative you can bake them.
 Brush the samosas with some oil.

 Then bake in the middle of a preheated oven at 180°C/350°F/gas mark 4 for 35-40 minutes.
 The colour won’t turn out to be golden brown like the fried ones.
 These potato samosas will have darkened in colour simply.

-You could also use store-bought pastry sheets instead of making the homemade dough as I do in my keema samosas and my chicken spring rolls recipes.
-Sometimes I do this if I have any leftovers.
-I know some people prefer samosas with store-bought pastries and some prefer it with homemade dough.
-However, you choose to make these aloo samosas I can guarantee that you will love them.
+I do this if I have any leftovers.
+I know some people prefer samosas with store-bought pastries and some prefer them with homemade dough.
+However, if you choose to make these aloo samosas I can guarantee that you will love them.

 Here are some more recipes for you to enjoy!
 If you like them don’t forget to rate and leave a comment.